kashyapbd7/Streamlit-Web-App/README.md

-The web app was built in Python using the following libraries:
+The web app was built using the following  Tools & Technologies/libraries:
+* Python
+* Jupyter Notebook
 * streamlit
 * pandas
 * numpy